 What is the regulatory regime that applies to the construction and operation of offshore and onshore oil and gas pipelines?

-Romania has enacted in 2018 the special legislation governing the construction of offshore hydrocarbon infrastructure.
-Specifically, the development of infrastructure, including the laying of offshore pipelines is allowed on the basis of a construction permit to be issued by the Ministry of Energy pursuant to the performance of clear regulatory procedures, which at their turn entail the prior obtaining of a series of permits (such as and environmental permit, a water management permit, the archaeology clearance, etc.) provided by the general legal framework.
+Starting 2016, Romania started enacting specific legislation providing for offshore development projects, the main pieces of legislation being the Offshore Safety Law 165 of 2016 and the Offshore Law 256 of 2018.
+Both these enactments are complemented by specific secondary legislation and are to be construed and implemented in the context of the wide general regulatory legal framework.
+The Offshore Law 256 of 2018, addresses specifically, the development of infrastructure, including the laying of offshore pipelines which is allowed on the basis of a construction permit to be issued by the Ministry of Energy pursuant to the performance of clear regulatory procedure.
+At their turn such procedures entail the prior obtaining of a series of permits (such as and environmental permit, a water management permit, archaeology clearance, etc.).
 A set-up permit issued by NERA is also required prior to the commencement of the pipe laying activities.
 The operation of these pipelines follows the general legal regime applicable to upstream pipelines, the upstream pipeline operating license to be issued by NERA being the most important regulatory document to be obtained by the operator, along the related environmental and water management authorizations.
-Depending on the features of the project, certain parts of the pipeline may be subject to the offshore safety regulatory regime, like the rest of the infrastructure.
+Depending on the features of the project, certain parts of the pipeline may be subject to the offshore safety regulatory regime, like the rest of the offshore infrastructure.

-What is the regulatory regime that applies to LNG liquefaction and LNG receiving terminals?
-Are there any such terminals in your jurisdiction?
+What is the regulatory regime that applies to LNG liquefaction plants and LNG import terminals?
+Are there any such liquefaction plants or import terminals in your jurisdiction?

 Romania showed interest in developing LNG production, understanding that liquefied gas is an important factor to economic development and energy security.

-Presently, the country has only OMV Petrom and another company licensed for LNG supply and no licensed operator for LNG receiving terminals although LNG operations are envisaged by the applicable legislation which provide for the general regime applicable to such operations, the minimal technical and permitting requirements and licensing terms and conditions.
+Presently, the country has only two licensed operators for LNG supply and no licensed operator for LNG receiving terminals although LNG operations are envisaged by the applicable legislation which provide for the general regime applicable to such operations, the minimal technical and permitting requirements and licensing terms and conditions.

 According to the Development Plan of the Natural Gas National Transmission System (2020-2029), Romania will develop a LNG receiving terminal by 2026.The current draft Development Plan of the Natural Gas National Transmission System (2021-2030) extends the deadline for the development of the LNG terminal until 2028.